Nia Jax: Queen of the Ring and WWE Women's Champion (2023–2025)

 Jax returned in the 2023 Women's Royal Rumble for a one-off appearance as the 30th entrant and was eliminated by the combined efforts of the remaining 11 women in the ring.
 Jax made her full-time return to WWE on the September 11 episode on Raw, attacking Raquel Rodriguez and Women's World Champion Rhea Ripley.
 At Crown Jewel on November 4, Jax failed to win the title from Ripley in a fatal five-way match also involving Rodriguez, Zoey Stark, and Shayna Baszler, who Ripley pinned to retain.
 Over the next few months, Jax went on a winning streak, defeating Baszler, Rodriguez, and Stark in several matches.
 Jax reignited her feud with Becky Lynch, culminating in a match at Day 1 where Jax was victorious.
 At the Royal Rumble on January 27, Jax entered the women's Royal Rumble match at #19, scoring a record-tying eight eliminations before being eliminated by the debuting Jade Cargill.
 After the Royal Rumble, Jax continued feuding with Ripley, culminating in a title match in the main event of Elimination Chamber: Perth, but Jax failed to win the title from Ripley.

-Jax (left) after winning the WWE Women's Championship at the 2024 SummerSlam, with her then-friend Tiffany Stratton.

 After being drafted to the SmackDown brand as part of the 2024 WWE Draft, Jax participated in the Queen of the Ring tournament defeating Naomi in the first round.
 Jax went on to defeat Jade Cargill in the quarterfinals by disqualification after Cargill attacked Jax with a steel chair in response to Jax taunting Cargill's daughter at ringside, Bianca Belair in the semifinals, and Lyra Valkyria in the finals at King and Queen of the Ring to win the tournament, earning a WWE Women's Championship match at SummerSlam.
 At the event on August 3, Jax defeated Bayley to win the title after interference from her new ally, Tiffany Stratton.
 On the August 30 episode of SmackDown, Jax defeated Michin to retain her title in a street fight in her first title defense.
 At Bad Blood on October 5, Jax retained her title against Bayley after interference from Stratton.
 At Crown Jewel on November 2, Jax faced Women's World Champion Liv Morgan for the inaugural WWE Women's Crown Jewel Championship in a losing effort after interference from Morgan's Judgment Day stablemates, "Dirty" Dominik Mysterio and Raquel Rodriguez.
 At Survivor Series WarGames on November 30, Jax participated in her first WarGames match alongside Stratton, Morgan, Rodriguez and Candice LeRae against Bayley, Belair, Naomi, Iyo Sky and Rhea Ripley in a losing effort.
 On the January 3, 2025 episode of SmackDown, Jax successfully defended the title against Naomi after interference from LeRae and Stratton.
 After the match, Stratton turned on Jax and successfully cashed in her Money in the Bank briefcase, ending Jax's reign at 153 days.